airbnb/streamalert/docs/source/lookup-tables.rst

   }

 * ``driver`` — (str) Use ``s3``
 * ``bucket`` — (str) The name of the S3 bucket.
-It must be on the same AWS account.
+It must be in the same AWS account.
 NOTE: Multiple S3 LookupTables can use the same bucket, as long as they reference different ``key``'s.
-* ``key`` — (str) The name of the S3 object key (or filename) of the object in the S3 bucket.
+* ``key`` — (str) The S3 object key (aka filename) in the bucket.
 * ``compression`` — (str|bool) The compression algorithm of the S3 object.
 Currently only supports ``gzip``.
   Pass ``false`` if the object is not compressed and is stored as JSON plaintext.
 * ``cache_refresh_minutes`` — (int) Number of minutes to cache the entire table.
-See "caching" section below.
+See the `caching <#Caching>` section below.

-The nitty gritty
+The Nitty Gritty
 ''''''''''''''''
 Because S3 driver stores all data in a single S3 file, it loads the **entire table** upfront.
-The benefit here is if your code frequently scans multiple keys back-to-back, only a single HTTP call will be made to S3, and subsequent calls will be made to the caching layer.
+This is beneficial to StreamAlert code that scans multiple keys back-to-back, as only a single HTTP call will be made to S3, and subsequent calls will be made to the caching layer.

-On the other hand, because the entire S3 file is loaded into memory, this can consume significant memory and risk running into the memory ceiling of your lambda functions.
-It is generally not advisable to store an overly large file into S3 to use for LookupTables.
+On the other hand, because the entire S3 file is loaded into memory, large S3 files can risk running into the memory ceiling of StreamAlert's Lambda functions.

-DynamoDb Driver
+DynamoDB Driver
 ```````````````
-This driver uses DynamoDb as the storage layer.
-This driver stores individual keys as discrete rows on the DynamoDb
+This driver uses DynamoDB as the storage layer.
+This driver stores individual keys as discrete rows on the DynamoDB
 table.
-You can configure the DynamoDb driver to respect both tables with a single partition key, as well as tables
+The DynamoDB driver can be configured to respect both tables with a single partition key, as well as tables
 with both a partition and a sort key.

 .. code-block::